CoShare: An Efficient Approach for Redundancy Allocation in NFV: Assignment of NF Instances to Flows

+The complexity of CoShare is determined by the three involved parts, namely network structural analysis (Sec. \ref{sec:dependency_index}), placement (Sec. \ref{sec:heuristic}), and assignment (Sec. \ref{assignment}).
 In brief, the complexity of CoShare can be written as a function of the number of flows that are to be assigned backup chains, the number of nodes / instances in the network, and the longest length of service chains, which is summarized as Theorem \ref{complexity}. \begin{theorem} CoShare has a complexity of $O(FN^G)$, where $F$ is the number of flows, $G$ the longest length of service chains and $N$ the number of nodes in the network. \end{theorem}